vfarcic/blue-green-docker-jenkins/README.md

 * Pull the new release
 * Run the new release
-* Store number of instances we run in Consul
+* Store the number of instances we deployed in Consul

 ```groovy
     env.DOCKER_HOST = "tcp://${swarmMaster}:2375"